llqwenix/erablox-src/README.md

 ## client (game join)

+- patch client like you do it with RCCService
 - go to /game/get-join-script?placeid=(the place you want to join)
 - then use Command Prompt and use CD to go into the client's directory in Command Prompt, then do CLIENTNAME.exe (paste everything in the get join script endpoint after the client exe)